 Finally, you will need to fill in the reference documentation (column G).
 This column can be filled by providing the link to the reference documentation in your ISMS system.
 Alternatively, you can type in the name of the documented file in the related control question.
 Here you can download the latest version of the VDA Catalogue which was released on April 21st, 2021.

-What are the success criteria of TISAX® Self-Assessment?
+What are the success criteria for TISAX® Self-Assessment?

 Therefore it’s crucial to run a TISAX® Self-Assessment before you define your audit date.
 You will not only see where are your improvement potential.
 You can also have a backup plan to make sure that you are ready for your audit.

-Finally, TISAX® Self-Assessment provides a good benchmark in case your company prioritizes one of the above-mentioned categories.
+Finally, TISAX® Self-Assessment provides a good benchmark in case your company prioritizes one of the categories mentioned above.
 Needless to say, you can always improve.

 Do I have to run TISAX® Self-Assessment in Excel?

 It depends.
 If you are at the very beginning of your TISAX® Certification journey, it might be confusing the use the complicated excel file.
 Therefore, we have prepared an online alternative for you.
 You can easily run the self-assessment and see where you are in your TISAX® journey.
-You will also receive a report, stating in which categories you need improvement.
+You will also receive a report stating which categories you need improvement in.
 Here is the guide to help you with your online Self-Assessment.

 However, if you are already advanced in your TISAX® journey, you have to fulfill the detailed questionnaire and provide it as audit documentation.
 This, however, can still be tedious for most companies.
 If you don’t feel comfortable with TISAX® Self-Assessment, you can always get an expert on board.

 *For the time being it’s only available in German.
 If you require the English version, please contact us.

 But hey, what are the costs of TISAX® certification before?
 We thought of giving you a rough idea of the certification before talking about TISAX® Self-Assessment’s costs.
 Here is a cost breakdown that you can use: